LiveQL/demo/README.md

 1. clone this repo
 2. navigate to the deployed demo on Heroku
 3. In your terminal navigate to test/nightmare and run <code>node scraper.js</code>
-4. Watch headless browsers spins up and act as separate clients.
+4. Watch headless browsers spin up and act as separate clients.
 You will see their interaction without refreshing the page.